 The people at the airfield wore headphones.
 Perhaps everyone should.
-If it’s not the drone of motor taxis, then it is the ever-present whine of air con.
+If it’s not the drone of motor taxis, then it is the ever-present whine of air-con.

-Rising to prominence with late 19th-century rubber boom, Iquitos was once the richest city in Peru.
+Rising to prominence with the late 19th-century rubber boom, Iquitos was once the richest city in Peru.
 Once.
 Inaccessible except by boat or air, it is now merely one of the most expensive.

 Art nouveau buildings abound in disrepair.
 Casa Morey was lucky.
 It has been restored.
-It reminds of Lima’s Hotel B from the outside.
+It reminds me of Lima’s Hotel B from the outside.
 But Hotel B does not give sachets of Head and Shoulders shampoo.